ngagesdk/wordle/PRIVACY.md

 this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at N-Gage Wordle unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at NG Wordl unless otherwise defined in this Privacy Policy.

 ## Information Collection and Use